-Food supplement suitable for adults and children (from 4 years upwards) with the following recommendations:
+Food supplement suitable for adults and children (from 4 years onwards) with the following recommendations:

-- For anyone unable to swallow capsules, the contents of the capsule can be mixed with a cold meal or beverage.
+- For anyone unable to swallow capsules, the capsule can be opened and the contents mixed into cool food or drinks.

 - Do not exceed recommended daily dosage.

-Is it OK to take live cultures every day?
+Is it OK to take friendly bacteria every day?

-Yes, it is safe and generally advisable to take live cultures daily.
+Yes, it is safe and generally advisable to take your friendly bacteria supplement daily.
 Good bacteria colonise in the gut for a few weeks but research1,2,3 suggests that the good bacteria strains will disappear without regular supplementation, so for this reason you might wish to take them regularly.

 Should you take friendly bacteria on a full or empty stomach?

 In general, it’s best to take friendly bacteria with the first meal of the day.
-There are concerns that stomach acid will damage delicate live cultures bacteria, and that taking them on an empty stomach will help.
-But at breakfast time, stomach acidity is at its most neutral, and there is a lag time (up to 30 minutes) between food consumption and stomach acid release.
+There are concerns that stomach acid will damage the delicate bacteria, and that taking them on an empty stomach will help.
+But at breakfast time, stomach acidity is closer to ‘neutral’ than at other times of day (i.e. least acidic), and there is a lag time (up to 30 minutes) between food consumption and stomach acid release.
 Taking friendly bacteria with food has additional benefits: the food helps to buffer the effects of stomach acid, facilitate the passage of the probiotics through the stomach, and ensures that they are well mixed with the stomach contents as they pass into the small intestines.

 How long should you take live cultures for?

 This depends on why you are taking them: some people like to take specific strains at certain times, for example during pregnancy, when travelling abroad, or during the winter flu season.
-However, as mentioned above, many people prefer to take live cultures on an ongoing basis.
+However, as mentioned above, many people prefer to take friendly bacteria on an ongoing basis.
 There is no current research to suggest the body becomes dependent on good bacteria, so long-term supplementation is fine.